anchpop/wise_mans_haskell/book.md

 !include(haskelltests/should_compile/writtenNum.hs)
 ```

-If you pass `4` to this function, your program will crash!marginnote(Later in this book I will discuss a setting in GHC you can turn on that will force all your patterns to be exhaustive, which I highly recommend turning on.).
+If you pass `4` to this function, your program will crash!marginnote(Later in this book I will discuss a setting in GHC you can turn on that will force all your patterns to be exhaustive.).
 A common trick to make patterns exhaustive is to put a catch-all at the bottom:

 ```haskell
 writtenNum :: Integral a => a -> String